Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Conclusion

-\bmhead{Acknowledgements} This research was funded by NIST (https://ror.org/05xpvk416), University of Colorado Boulder (https://ror.org/02ttsq026), and the DARPA DSO Synthetic Quantum Nanostructures program.
+This research was funded by NIST (https://ror.org/05xpvk416), University of Colorado Boulder (https://ror.org/02ttsq026), University of Colorado Denver (https://ror.org/02hh7en24), NASEM (https://ror.org/02eq2w707), and the DARPA DSO Synthetic Quantum Nanostructures program.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation thereon.
-DK thanks the EPSRC and SFI Centre for Doctoral Training in Photonic Integration for Advanced Data Storage (CDT-PIADS EP/S023321/1).
+DK thanks the EPSRC and SFI Centre for Doctoral Training in Photonic Integration for Advanced Data Storage\\ (CDT-PIADS EP/S023321/1).
+Certain commercial equipment, instruments, or materials are identified in this paper in order to specify the experimental procedure adequately.
+Such identification is not intended to imply recommendation or endorsement by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.